maxhebditch/pdb_split_protein_and_ligands/README.md

 # Split a PDB file into protein and named ligands

-Simple code that takes a protein PDB, and splits it into a PDB of just the protein and then as many separate ligand structures as you desire.
+Simple code that takes a protein PDB, and splits it into a PDB of just the protein, just the excipient and then the protein combined with each excipient.
 The ligands must be passed as csv.

 ## Usage